Resources

 Smart Grid Innovation Network

 The Smart Grid Innovation Network supports Canada’s clean energy transition by advocating for the smart energy sector.
-Through education, vendor support, business model innovation and smart grid technology, they leverage their position in the Canadian energy sector to create impact.
+Through education, vendor support, business model innovation and smart grid technology, they leverage their position in the Canadian energy sector to create an impact.
 Learn more.

 Useful Links